kiprobinson/BigFraction/README.md

 ## Support for Older Java Versions

-Switch to the java7 branch for a version of this library that compiles in Java7.
-I think it will also compile in Java 5-6.
+For support for Java6 or Java7, switch to the `java6` or `java7` branch.
 Master branch will keep up to date with latest Java version.

 ## Creating BigFractions